hashicorp/nomad/website/source/docs/commands/read-write.html.md

 ## Writing Data

-To write data to Vault, you use `vault write`.
+To write data to Nomad, you use `vault write`.
 It is very easy to use:

 ```
 $ vault write secret/password value=itsasecret